kevin-pek/cs3245/hw3/README.txt

 in your program, and discuss your experiments in general.
 A few paragraphs are usually sufficient.

-== Files included with this submission ==

-List the files in your submission here and provide a short 1 line description of each file.
-Make sure your submission's files are named and formatted correctly.

 In index.py, the following steps were done during the creation of the index:
 - Load every file in the directory that was provided.
 Since we are using the Reuters dataset, we use the filename of the document as the document ID of the